sermmor/twitter-link-telegram-bot/README.md

 # Twitter Link To Telegram Bot
-Telegram bot in NodeJS for get n number of links of a twitter profile TL.
+Telegram bot in NodeJS for get n number of links of a twitter profile timeline or twitter lists.

 # Install
 For install the bot, use the following console command: